 The policy is paid for by your limited company, written in trust, and the premiums are an allowable business expense.
 It is particularly attractive to small company owners who don’t have the resources or the need to set up a group life scheme.

-Significant tax relief
+1. Significant Corporation tax relief

 Unlike standard life insurance policies, which are paid for out of your post-tax income, relevant life premiums are paid by your limited company – and are offset against your company’s Corporation Tax bill.